LynxGeekNYC/evil-operator/README.md

 So it would be good to login to your CLI and Kill that channel

 2.)
 There are 3 merge files:
-merge-all.sh - Merges 2 or more calls using ALL randomly generated US Based Caller ID numbers merge-local.sh - Merges 2 or more calls using ALL randomly generated Local Caller ID numbers based on what you edited in the C++ file merge-static.sh - Manually enter the caller ID file in the callback.bak files.
+bridge-all.sh - Merges 2 or more calls using ALL randomly generated US Based Caller ID numbers bridge-local.sh - Merges 2 or more calls using ALL randomly generated Local Caller ID numbers based on what you edited in the C++ file bridge-static.sh - Manually enter the caller ID file in the callback.bak files.

 3.)
-Once you entered the phone numbers and decided which type of call you would like to make, use this command to run the code:
+Once you entered the phone numbers in the  and decided which type of call you would like to make, use this command to run the code:
-'./merge-all.sh 1'
+'./bridge-all.sh 1'

 Note:
 1.)
 All the recordings are stored in: '/var/spool/asterisk/monitor' directory